About the Foundation

 Co-Founder and President

 Carol Ludwig is a neurologist and the President of the Carol and Gene Ludwig Family Foundation.
 She supports medical research, particularly in the neurodegenerative diseases, and educational opportunities for low- and moderate-income students.
-She serves on the Board of KIPP-DC and has supported KIPP in improving the college persistence of their alumni.
-She also serves on the Council of Medical Advisors for the Columbia University Irving Medical Center where she is part of the Neurology Advisory and Medical Education Committees and the Precision Medicine Council.
-Carol is also a member of the Dean’s Advisory Council for the Charles R. Drew University of Medicine and Science.
+She serves on the Council of Medical Advisors for the Columbia University Irving Medical Center where she is part of the Neurology Advisory and Medical Education Committees and the Precision Medicine Council.
+Carol is a member of the Dean’s Advisory Council for the Charles R. Drew University of Medicine and Science.
+Carol also serves on the Board of KIPP DC and has supported KIPP in improving the college persistence of their alumni, nationally.

 A graduate of Bryn Mawr College and The Columbia University Vagelos College of Physicians and Surgeons, she was a Commissioned Officer in the U.S. Public Health Service.
 She has worked at the National Institutes of Health, The Armed Forces Institute of Pathology, and as a faculty member in the Dept. of Neurology at the George Washington University Medical Center.
 She lives in Washington, D.C., and she and her husband have three children.
 She has previously served on the Boards of the Beauvoir School, The Septima Clark Charter School, The National Capital Poison Center, PEN-Faulkner, and the Folger Shakespeare Library.